I’m so excited to share this New Mexico biscochito recipe with you all.Jump to Recipe

 Because they’re not your every-day cookie, they’ve always been somewhat of a delicacy in my mind.

-Another thing that makes biscochitos the creme of the cookie crop is that they’re the official New Mexico state cookie.
+Fun fact: another thing that makes biscochitos the creme of the cookie crop is that they’re the official New Mexico state cookie.

 They’re also made with lard.
 Yes, straight up lard, and don’t even think about making with anything but lard.
 Trust me on this.
 The texture is perfection when you use lard.